Valentine’s Day is coming soon, so it’s time to spread a little love with these Valentine’s Day printables!

 Wishing you a Slappy Valentine’s Day

-This was Will’s choice this year!
-I love that slap bracelets are back!!
+This was Will’s choice last year!
+I love that slap bracelets are still fun!

 Scissors and Box cutter or exacto knife